Addendum to EWP Policies for Remote Instruction During Autumn 2020

 4. OFFICE HOURS

-As part of your TAship, all instructors are required to post and hold a minimum of two office-hours per week, one of which must be in your campus office.
-If an office hour is not being held in your campus office, you are required to post a note on your office door indicating where you can be found.
-These hours must be updated quarterly with the English Department staff in Padelford A-101.
+All instructors are required to hold a minimum of two office-hours per week, one of which must be in your campus office.
+One office hour may be virtual or held elsewhere on campus, if you choose.
+Office hours and locations must be communicated to your students, stated in your syllabus, and updated quarterly with the English Department staff in Padelford A-101.

 5. REGULAR CLASS MEETINGS

 You are required to hold class during all scheduled meeting times.
-If for some reason you will be unable to hold class, you are required to contact one of the Assistant Directors of Expository Writing or the Program Director so that a substitute teacher can be found or the students in the class can be notified of a class cancellation.
+If for some reason you will be unable to hold class, you are required to follow the English Department Sick/Leave/Cancelled Class Policy listed below.

 6. WRITING CONFERENCES

-As an instructor in Expository Writing Courses (109/110, 111, 121, 131, 281), you are expected to hold at least two writing conferences with every student each quarter.
-The conferences should be twenty minutes in duration; you may cancel a class period (or part of a class period) to accommodate for writing conferences in your and your students' schedules.
+As an instructor in Expository Writing Courses (109/110, 111, 121, 131, 182, 281, 282, 381, 382), you are expected to hold two writing conferences with students each quarter.
+The conferences should be 15-20 minutes in duration (or longer if you do group conferences); you may cancel a class period (or part of a class period) to accommodate for writing conferences in your and your students' schedules.
 This policy is in place to enhance individualized instruction and encourage students to reflect on their work.

 A. Assignment Sequences